tsuyoshicho/night-and-day/README.md

 Simply drop the above code into your `vimrc`, editing the theme names as needed.

 The **thresholds** of day and night are set with `g:nd_dawn_time` and `g:nd_dusk_time`.
 These variables accept an integer value from 0 to 23, representing hours on the 24-hour clock (0 is midnight, 1 is 1 AM, 23 is 11 PM).
-For instance, to have your day theme activate at 8AM and your night theme activate at 8PM (the default values):
+For instance, to have your day theme activate at 8AM and your night theme activate at 8PM:

 ~~~
 let g:nd_dawn_time = 8
 let g:nd_dusk_time = 20
 ~~~

+These are the default values; if you're happy with them, you can leave these settings out of your `vimrc`.

 By default, Vim applies `background=light` to colourschemes.
 If you want to assign **`background=dark`**, you can use `nd_day_bgdark` and/or `nd_night_bgdark`, like so (0 means false, 1 means true):